- Leadership Team

 Denice Cora-Bramble, MD, MBA, FAAP

-Chief Medical Officer & Executive Vice President, Ambulatory & Community Health Services
+Chief Medical Officer, Ambulatory & Community Health Services

 Dr. Cora-Bramble's position reflects the realities of reform, a shift to a population health and value-based model and a focus on patient-centered medical homes.
 Dr. Cora-Bramble, dual trained in pediatrics and business, is a recognized national leader and is the recipient of the Academic Pediatric Association’s Health Care Delivery Award.
 She will oversee efforts focused on clinical integration across the care continuum and population strategies that strengthen the healthcare delivered to children outside the hospital setting.